Paul H. Silverman: Academic career

 Silverman returned to the United States when he was 39 years old.
-He then accepted a position at the University of Illinois at Urbana–Champaign before moving to the University of New Mexico in 1972.
+He then accepted a position at the University of Illinois Urbana-Champaign before moving to the University of New Mexico in 1972.
 At the University of New Mexico, he and his team developed a killed malaria vaccine based on Jonas Salk's polio vaccine.
 He became Vice President for Research and Graduate Studies at the University of New Mexico in 1975, and joined the State University of New York as their Provost for Research and Graduate Studies in 1978.
 In 1980, he became president of the University of Maine, a position he held until 1984.
 At the University of Maine, he was credited with expanding the scope of research activities.
 In 1984, he returned to research as a senior scientist at the Lawrence Berkeley National Laboratory.
 He also served at the University of California, Berkeley as Associate Laboratory Director for Life Sciences and Director of the Donner Lab.
 In 1987, he helped organize a partnership between the University of California, Berkeley and Lawrence Livermore National Laboratory to establish the first research center dedicated to the study of the human genome.
-He then worked at Beckman Instruments for several years before being appointed Associate Chancellor for Health Sciences at the University of California, Irvine in 1994, a position he held until his retirement in 1996.
+He then worked at Beckman Instruments for several years before being appointed Associate Chancellor for Health Sciences at the University of California, Irvine School of Medicine in 1994, a position he held until his retirement in 1996.
 Also in 1994, he was elected to the World Academy of Art and Science.
 In the fall of 2003, he gave the commencement speech to the class of Roosevelt University, from which he received an honorary doctorate of human letters.